 We have a strong pastoral team headed up by the Deputy Head, Pastoral, Oliver Lloyd.
 He brings with him almost twenty years’ experience as a senior pastoral leader.
 Oliver is a teacher of History, Classical Civilisation and Art History and has worked at Harrow, Hong Kong as well as King’s College, Taunton before joining Framlingham College.

 Development is psychologically and physiologically hugely complex at this stage.
-We believe it is really important to make time for our teenagers to talk and for them to be listened to, so that they can set the world alight in their chosen field with confidence.”Alex Boyd-Williams, Head of Sixth Form
+We believe it is really important to make time for our teenagers to talk and for them to be listened to, so that they can set the world alight in their chosen field with confidence.”Katy Williams, Deputy Head (Sixth Form)

 Pastoral care at Framlingham College is broken into three components:

 At Framlingham College, our pastoral care is not only reactive and supportive in nature.
-We have devised a proactive skills programme based on the concept of ‘Flow’.
+We have devised a proactive skills programme based on the concept of ‘FLOW’.
 It originates from psychologists Martin Seligman and Mihaly Csikszentmihalyi (a co-founder of Positive Psychology).
-Their ground-breaking work is the guiding principle of our Flow Skills programme.
+Their ground-breaking work is the guiding principle of our Flow Programme.

-The Flow Skills programme at Framlingham equips pupils to proactively maintain their own optimum state of flow.
+The FLOW Programme at Framlingham equips pupils to proactively maintain their own optimum state of flow.
 It is delivered in the following five areas:

 Each pupil from the ages of three to 18, is taught a range of age-appropriate skills so that they can confidently and creatively face any challenge or adversity life throws at them.